 Whilst a treatment is fairly costly, many patients find the results more than worth the price.
-Laser hair removal costs vary depending on the size of the area being treated, the specialist performing the treatment, the number of treatments required, the type of laser being used, and other considerations.
-Since all people have their own unique hair growth patterns, it is difficult to give a precise estimate of the number of treatments required to completely remove the problem hairs, and the exact cost of doing so.
-The best approach is to set up a consultation with a specialist in order to determine a more accurate estimate.
+Laser hair removal costs vary depending on the size of the area being treated, the specialist involved, the number of sessions required, the type of laser being used, and other considerations.
+Since all people have their own unique hair growth patterns, it is difficult to give a precise estimate of the number of sessions required to completely remove the problem hairs and the exact cost of doing so.
+The best approach is to set up a consultation with a specialist in order to determine an accurate estimate.

-3 treatments is typical for most patients to remove hairs for many months.
-For others it will take more or less than 3 treatments to work.
+3 treatments is typical for most patients to remove hairs for many months; or others it will take more or less than 3 to work.
 Many laser specialists will offer discounts for packages of treatment sessions.
-The table below shows indicative costs for single treatments - note that additional costs (eg. lotions) may be incurred.
+The table below shows indicative costs for single sessions - note that additional costs (eg. lotions) may be incurred.

 You should get a number of quotes as prices can vary wildly.
 Also, it's useful to note that the first consultation is typically free with most clinics.